admb-project/admb-project.github.io/tools/editors/emacs/ess.md

 Users can run statistical programs like R inside Emacs, or simply edit source code (functions and help pages) with syntax highlighting and indentation.

-As of version 11.2, ADMB-IDE comes with ESS.
+AD Studio comes with ESS.